microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/intune_onboarding_organization_uploadapplepushnotificationcertificate.md

-﻿# uploadApplePushNotificationCertificate action> **Note:** Using the Microsoft Graph APIs to configure Intune controls and policies still requires that the Intune service is [correctly licensed](https://www.microsoft.com/en-us/cloud-platform/microsoft-intune-pricing) by the customer.
+﻿# uploadApplePushNotificationCertificate action

+> **Note:** Using the Microsoft Graph APIs to configure Intune controls and policies still requires that the Intune service is [correctly licensed](https://go.microsoft.com/fwlink/?linkid=839381) by the customer.

-Upload an Apple MDM push certificate.
+Not yet documented
 ### Prerequisites
 One of the following **scopes** is required to execute this API: